I'm Honey!

 The bottom line to joy during the holiday season, even during this Pandemic, is giving yourself as many ways as you can to lighten your load.
 The emotional and chore load you burden your brain and body with interferes with your best mood and energies.

-Here are some ideas: favorite movies, music, phone chats with women friends, an upbeat novel, a streaming series you like, comfort foods, a cat purring on your lap, or a dog on YouTube playing the piano.
+Here are some tips to help lighten your load and find comfort: favorite movies, music, phone chats with women friends, an upbeat novel, a streaming series you like, comfort foods, sharing meals, enjoying a home cooked meal, a cat purring on your lap, or a dog on YouTube playing the piano.
+These activities can be enjoyed in a COVID-safe way, and remember to practice social distancing when necessary.
 You know best what will work for you.

 Treat Yourself

-Treat yourself as the most special guest you could be entertaining for the Holidays and the result will be joyful.
+Treat yourself as the most special guest you could be entertaining for the Holidays, feeling grateful for the opportunity to celebrate yourself, and the result will be joyful.

 By the way, do not stop with the holidays.
 Why not treat yourself more often as the precious person that you really are?